Silver thiocyanate

 Silver thiocyanate is the silver salt of thiocyanic acid with the formula AgSCN.
 Silver thiocyanate appears as a white crystalline powder.
 It is very commonly used in the synthesis of silver nanoparticles.
 Additionally, studies have found silver nanoparticles to be present in saliva present during the entire digestive process of silver nitrate.
-Silver thiocyanate is slightly soluble in water, with a solubility of 1.68 x 10^{−4} g/L. It is insoluble in ethanol, acetone, and acid.
+Silver thiocyanate is slightly soluble in water, with a solubility of 1.68 × 10^{−4} g/L. It is insoluble in ethanol, acetone, and acid.

 Structure

 AgSCN is monoclinic with 8 molecules per unit cell.
 Each SCN^{−} group has an almost linear molecular geometry, with bond angle 179.6(5)°.
 Weak Ag—Ag interactions of length 0.3249(2) nm to 0.3338(2) nm are present in the structure.

 Production

 Solution reaction

 Silver thiocyanate has been commonly produced by the reaction between silver nitrate and potassium thiocyanate.

 Ion-exchange route

 Silver thiocyanate may be formed via an ion exchange reaction.
 In this double displacement reaction, silver nitrate and ammonium thiocyanate are dissolved in distilled water to produce silver thiocyanate and ammonium nitrate.

 Additionally, silver thiocyanate can be formed through the double displacement reaction between ammonium thiocyanate and silver chloride to form a precipitate of silver thiocyanate.